Constantiam-Biosciences-Inc/awesome-mave/README.md

 * [SIFT \- Sorting Intolerant From Tolerant](https://sift.bii.a-star.edu.sg/) \- \[.] \- SIFT predicts whether an amino acid substitution affects protein function based on sequence homology and the physical properties of amino acids.
 SIFT can be applied to naturally occurring nonsynonymous polymorphisms and laboratory\-induced missense mutations.
 * [PolyPhen\-2 \- Polymorphism Phenotyping v2](http://genetics.bwh.harvard.edu/pph2/) \- \[.] \- PolyPhen\-2 (Polymorphism Phenotyping v2\) is a tool which predicts possible impact of an amino acid substitution on the structure and function of a human protein using straightforward physical and comparative considerations
 * [SNPs\&GO](https://snps.biofold.org/snps-and-go/snps-and-go.html) \- \[.] \- The online predictor also provides access to PANTHER and PhD\-SNP predictions.
 Note that the method only handles limited variants per query, meaning full protein predictions need to be submitted in chunks.
+* [DRAKES](https://github.com/ChenyuWang-Monica/DRAKES) \- \[python] \- The repository contains the code for the DRAKES method presented in the paper: Fine\-Tuning Discrete Diffusion Models via Reward Optimization with Applications to DNA and Protein design(2024\).
+DRAKES is a fine\-tuning method for reward optimization or alignment in discrete diffusion models, utilizing direct backpropagation with the softmax\-gumbel trick.
+* [FUSE](https://github.com/TYTYBU/FUSE-pipeline) \- \[R] \- FUSE: Improving the estimation and imputation of variant impacts in functional screening

 ### Visualization Tools